-Provided that the Fund qualifies as a "mutual fund trust" for purposes of the Tax Act, or in respect of ETF units of the Fund, the ETF units are and continue to be listed on the TSX, units offered hereby will be "qualified investments" under the Tax Act for your Registered Plans.
-However, as set out above, a penalty tax may apply if units of the Fund are a "prohibited investment" for a Registered Plan.
+Provided that a Fund qualifies as a "mutual fund trust" for purposes of the Tax Act, or in respect of ETF units of a Fund, the ETF units are and continue to be listed on the TSX, units offered hereby will be "qualified investments" under the Tax Act for your Registered Plans.
+However, as set out above in "Taxation of Unitholders - Units Held in a Registered Plan", a penalty tax may apply if units of a Fund are a "prohibited investment" for a Registered Plan.